bnoguchi/everyauth/README.md

     // some user store.
 You can also do things here like registration validation
     // and re-directing back to the registration page upon invalid registration })
+  .registerSuccessRedirect('/'); // Where to redirect to after a successful registration

 var routes = function (app) {
   // Define your routes here